rafalp/Misago/README.rst

 For feature or support requests as well as general feedback please use `official forum <http://misago-project.org>`_ instead.
 Your feedback means much to the project so please do share your thoughts!

-There's also Gitter for those looking for intant-messaging approach for discussing Misago development.
+There's also Gitter for those looking for instant-messaging approach for discussing Misago development.

 Contributing